 Stock options are granted with the exercise price equal to the fair market value of our common stock on the grant date.
 We use the Black-Scholes option-pricing model to estimate the fair value of options granted, which requires the input of subjective assumptions including the option's expected term and the price volatility of the underlying stock.
 They are generally first exercisable between two and four years from the grant date and expire ten years after the grant date (or earlier in the case of certain terminations of employment).
-There were no stock options granted during the year ended December 31, 2021, and no stock options granted during the year ended December 31, 2020.
+There were no stock options granted during the year ended December 31, 2022, 0.3 stock options granted during the year ended December 31, 2021 and no stock options granted during the year ended December 31, 2020.